Learning Sciences and Educational Technologies

 AI-Powered Museum Exhibit Shows Technology's Potential in Education

-NEWSA project from the School of Computer Science's Human-Computer Interaction Institute that uses artificial intelligence to assist children in hands-on educational experiments is one of six ...
+NEWSA project from the School of Computer Science's Human-Computer Interaction Institute that uses artificial intelligence to assist children ...

 HCII Software Uses AI To Get Students To Do More Math